sukulent/namefix/README.md

 ## Known Bugs & Caveats

-- does not have any advanced logic detecting multiple extensions (you will need to use `-P`)
+- does not have any advanced logic detecting multiple extensions, uses system `std::filesystem::path::stem()`

 ## Building from source